theDavidBarton/trending-movies-react-app/README.md

 # Trending Movies

-Experimental project made in React.Js, Node.Js, Express and deployed on Heroku.
-Deployment is available here: [trending-movies-react-app.herokuapp.com](https://bit.ly/trending-movies-app) (redirect happens from theDavidBarton.github.io!)
+A movie database project made in React.Js, Node.Js, Express and deployed on Heroku.
+Production is available here on English or Swedish languages: [trending-movies-react-app.herokuapp.com](https://bit.ly/trending-movies-app) (redirect happens from theDavidBarton.github.io!)

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).